 Read more about Belize health on our Belize page.

 Even when on a guided trip you are still responsible for yourself.
 Please watch where you are going!
 In Belize you may encounter slippery paths or docks and uneven terrain.
-An injury could ruin your trip, not to mention the vacation of others on the same trip.
+An injury could ruin your trip, not to mention possibly even the vacation of others on the same trip.

 Don’t miss any of your guide’s orientation talks, he/she will be covering many safety considerations.
 Listen to the warnings and heed them.
 Most illnesses and accidents on vacations are completely avoidable and are the result of guest negligence.
 The guide cannot be right there with each person every step of the way.